 - Syringe – When you cannot combine liquid medication with food, you will likely need a syringe.

 - Pill popper – If your cat is crafty at avoiding your fingers, a “pill popper” can provide better accuracy.
 These devices also shield your fingers from harm.
-When selecting a popper, look for ones with rounded edges, such as the Butler Sales Bullseye Pill Popper.
+When selecting a popper, look for ones with rounded edges to prevent accidental injury.

 - Pill pockets – Food-motivated cats may be bribed into taking pills via a “pill pocket.”
-Greenie’s Pill Pockets are one of the most popular options and include feline-friendly flavors like salmon.
+These products even come in feline-friendly flavors like salmon.
 Certain cats are crafty enough to eat around the capsule, so this option does not work for every pet.